 Dave: Good times.

 Jim: Describe how you do that in your counseling.
 How do you get them to remember those?
 Because they’re in the fit of rage right now.

 Dave: Yeah, yeah, yeah.

-Dave: Exactly, yeah, you got it.
-OK, so what - one of the exercises we do in the re-attachment process, after the forgiveness letter, of course, is each of you make a list of your eight best experiences.
+Dave: Yeah, you got it.
+Okay, so what - one of the exercises we do in the re-attachment process, after the forgiveness letter, of course, is each of you make a list of your eight best experiences.
 It can happen while you’re dating, but it cannot include other couples.
 It cannot include children.
-It cannot include your wedding day.
+It cannot include your wedding.

 Jim: You know, Dave, the crazy thing when you see this over and over again, and you have described this in such great detail and the patterns of human behavior.
 Um, it’s gotta be frustrating that we step in the same puddle all the time.
 You’ve got to go, “Wow.
 Why does this happen, Lord?
 Why do us - as human beings, why are we so - if I could say it - why are we so stupid?”

 Dave: Because predictability is always a higher value than pain-free living.
 So if you can predict what’s going to happen, even if it’s hurtful, you’ll do it.